mhaddy/ElectroHavocV2/readme.md

 Built in the Godot 4.x game engine.

 ## How to use
-Clone this repo and then open it up in Godoto 4.x.
+Clone this repo and then open it up in Godot 4.x.
 Run project and enjoy!

 ## Key Features
 * 10 waves of increasingly difficult enemies (health, speed, size)